Assessment Approach

 • Community

-• Step 2: Importance and have Impact on Stakeholders Based on Stakeholder Engagement
+• Step 2: Importance to Stakeholders Based on Stakeholder Engagement

-Outcomes or feedback from the regular stakeholder engagement during the reporting year are integrated into the process to determine the relative importance of each of the identified issues.
+Feedback from the regular stakeholder engagement during the reporting year is integrated into the process to determine the relative importance of each identified issue.

-• Step 3: Importance and have Impact on the Corporation Based on the Enterprise Risk Management System
+• Step 3: Importance to the Corporation Based on the Enterprise Risk Management System

-We then evaluate the links between the identified sustainability issues and different levels of enterprise risks in our Enterprise Risk Register.
-This helps us systematically gauge the relative importance of each of the identified issues to the Corporation.
+We evaluate the links between the identified sustainability issues and levels of enterprise risks in our Enterprise Risk Register to systematically determine the relative importance of each identified issue to the Corporation.

 • Step 4: Endorsement by the Environmental & Social Responsibility Steering Committee

-The overall findings and results of the materiality assessment process, including the level of materiality of each identified issue, are reviewed and approved by the Environmental & Social Responsibility Steering Committee.
+The findings from the materiality assessment, including the materiality level of each identified issue, are reviewed and approved by the Environmental & Social Responsibility Steering Committee.

-The Sustainable Development Goals (“SDGs”) are also considered during our materiality assessment process to facilitate the alignment of our business strategies with global sustainability priorities.
-We have prioritised SDGs 8, 9 and 11 as our main contribution areas.
-Our network of railway infrastructure and our residential and commercial properties provide the connectivity required to facilitate economic growth and community prosperity, which are important characteristics of a sustainable city.
-Our diverse nature of business and operations also support a number of other SDGs, namely 3, 4, 5, 6, 7, 10, 12, 13 and 15.
-Detailed links between the SDGs and our material issues can be found in our Sustainability Report.
+During our materiality assessment, we consider the UN SDGs to align our business strategies with global sustainability priorities.
+We have prioritised SDGs 8, 9 and 11, focusing on our network of railway infrastructure and residential and commercial properties to enhance connectivity for facilitating economic growth and community prosperity, ultimately contributing to a sustainable city.
+Additionally, our operations also support several other SDGs: Goal 3, 4, 5, 7, 10, 12, 13, 14 and 15.
+Detailed connections between the SDGs and our material issues can be found in our Sustainability Report.

 Top Ten Material Issues

-We conduct a stakeholder-driven materiality assessment to identify impact material issues that are important to our stakeholders and have significant impacts on people, the environment and the economy.
-Our materiality assessment results were reviewed by the External Review Panel.
-Please refer to our Sustainability Report for the complete materiality matrix and how we address the top ten material issues.
+We conduct a stakeholder-driven materiality assessment to identify material issues that are important to our stakeholders and have significant impacts on people, the environment and the economy.
+The results were reviewed by the External Review Panel.
+Please refer to our Sustainability Report for the complete materiality matrix and our approach to the top ten material issues.